-A allowance of Holmby Hills, home to the Playboy Mansion, south of Sunset Blvd., east of both Beverly Glen Bl. and Comstock Av., and west of the L.A.
+A part of Holmby Hills, home to the Playboy Mansion, south of Sunset Blvd., east of both Beverly Glen Bl. and Comstock Av., and west of the L.A.
 Country Club, is within Westwood.
-The northern section of Holmby Hills is allowance of Bel Air.
+The northern section of Holmby Hills is allocation of Bel Air.
 Together, Holmby Hills, Bel Air and Beverly Hills form the “Platinum Triangle” of Los Angeles.

 North Westwood Village (or North Village) consists mainly of multifamily residential units where many UCLA students live, west of Gayley, north of Weyburn, and east of Veteran aves.

-Westwood has a Mediterranean climate (Köppen Csb) with sober summers, relatively damp winters, and smooth temperatures year-round.
+Westwood has a Mediterranean climate (Köppen Csb) with abstemious summers, relatively damp winters, and serene temperatures year-round.

-Westwood was developed on the lands of the historic Wolfskill Ranch, a 3,000-acre (12 km) parcel that Arthur Letts, the flourishing founder of the Broadway, and Bullock’s department stores, purchased in 1919.
+Westwood was developed upon the lands of the historic Wolfskill Ranch, a 3,000-acre (12 km) parcel that Arthur Letts, the flourishing founder of the Broadway, and Bullock’s department stores, purchased in 1919.
 Upon Arthur Lett’s death, his son-in-law, Harold Janss, vice president of Janss Investment Company, inherited the land.
-He began to build the Place and started to advertise for other homes in 1922.
+He began to build the area and started to advertise for supplementary homes in 1922.

-The Los Angeles Times reported the news: “Westwood, the subdivision of the Wolfskill Ranch, 3,300 acres (13 km) of scenic territory between the city and Santa Monica, is to be opened to homeseekers and investors today by the Janss Investment Company.
-The tract comprises nearly 1000 residential and situation lots, situated west of the Los Angeles Country Club upon Santa Monica Boulevard and the Rancho Country Club upon Pico Boulevard.”
+The Los Angeles Times reported the news: “Westwood, the subdivision of the Wolfskill Ranch, 3,300 acres (13 km) of scenic territory with the city and Santa Monica, is to be opened to homeseekers and investors today by the Janss Investment Company.
+The tract comprises approximately 1000 residential and event lots, situated west of the Los Angeles Country Club on Santa Monica Boulevard and the Rancho Country Club on Pico Boulevard.”

-Meanwhile, the Southern Branch of the University of California had been established on Vermont Avenue in Los Angeles, where enrollment expanded so unexpectedly that by 1925 the institution had outgrown the site.
-The selection of a additional campus in the Westwood hills was announced upon March 21, 1925.
-The owners of the estate, the Janss brothers, agreed to sell the property for approximately $1 million ($12 million in 2020 dollars), less than one-third the land’s value.
-Municipal bond dealings passed by Los Angeles, Santa Monica, Beverly Hills and Venice provided for that amount.
-Proposition 10, a let pass bond take action passed that year, provided $3 million for construction.
-Thus the University of California at Los Angeles was established in Westwood; ground was broken on September 12, 1927, and the campus opened for regular classes on September 20, 1929.
+Meanwhile, the Southern Branch of the University of California had been established upon Vermont Avenue in Los Angeles, where enrollment expanded so unexpectedly that by 1925 the institution had outgrown the site.
+The selection of a extra campus in the Westwood hills was announced upon March 21, 1925.
+The owners of the estate, the Janss brothers, agreed to sell the property for approximately $1 million ($12 million in 2021 dollars), less than one-third the land’s value.
+Municipal bond measures passed by Los Angeles, Santa Monica, Beverly Hills and Venice provided for that amount.
+Proposition 10, a allow in bond do its stuff passed that year, provided $3 million for construction.
+Thus the University of California at Los Angeles was expected in Westwood; ground was damage on September 12, 1927, and the campus opened for regular classes on September 20, 1929.

 The nation’s second planned suburban shopping district

-Westwood Village, a planned, 55-acre suburban shopping district sharply south of the UCLA campus, was on your own the second such district upon this scale ever to be built worldwide, preceded unaided by Country Club Plaza (1922–23) in Kansas City.
-It gone was created by the Janss Investment Company, run by Harold and Edwin Janss and their father, Peter, in the late 1920s as a shopping district and headquarters of the Janss Company.
-Its boom was complemented by the boom of UCLA which opened in 1929 and served not deserted faculty, staff and students but also wealthy shoppers from the surrounding upscale single-family-home neighborhoods.
+Westwood Village, a planned, 55-acre suburban shopping district suddenly south of the UCLA campus, was isolated the second such district on this scale ever to be built worldwide, preceded solitary by Country Club Plaza (1922–23) in Kansas City.
+It like was created by the Janss Investment Company, run by Harold and Edwin Janss and their father, Peter, in the late 1920s as a shopping district and headquarters of the Janss Company.
+Its boom was complemented by the boom of UCLA which opened in 1929 and served not isolated faculty, staff and students but also affluent shoppers from the surrounding upscale single-family-home neighborhoods.

-Opening in 1929, the design was considered one of the nation’s best-planned and endearingly laid out commercial areas.
+Opening in 1929, the design was considered one of the nation’s best-planned and attractively laid out advertisement areas.
 Harold Janss had hired major architects and instructed them to follow a Mediterranean theme, with clay tile roofs, decorative Spanish tile, paseos, patios and courtyards.
-Buildings at strategic points, including theaters, used towers to relief as beacons for drivers upon Wilshire Boulevard.
-Janss picked the first slate of businesses and certain their location in the neighborhood; the area opened behind 34 businesses, and, despite the Great Depression, had 452 businesses in 1939, including Bullock’s (Parkinson & Parkinson), Desmond’s (Percy Parke Lewis) and Sears department stores, and a Ralphs grocery (Stiles Clements).
+Buildings at strategic points, including theaters, used towers to serve as beacons for drivers upon Wilshire Boulevard.
+Janss picked the first slate of businesses and determined their location in the neighborhood; the area opened subsequently 34 businesses, and, despite the Great Depression, had 452 businesses in 1939, including Bullock’s (Parkinson & Parkinson), Desmond’s (Percy Parke Lewis) and Sears department stores, and a Ralphs grocery (Stiles Clements).

-The architectural style met a turning lessening in 1970, when a 24-story office building now known as the Oppenheimer Tower was built in the neighborhood and the design of supplementary buildings soon became a mix of styles.
+The architectural style met a turning narrowing in 1970, when a 24-story office building now known as the Oppenheimer Tower was built in the neighborhood and the design of extra buildings soon became a amalgamation of styles.
 The Oppenheimer Tower was used for the primary location in the 1978 episode of Emergency!, “The Steel Inferno”.
 Wilshire Boulevard through Westwood is would become a major corridor of condominium towers, from Westwood Boulevard east towards the Beverly Hills city line, and of Class A office towers, at Westwood Boulevard and westward.
-The 1980s saying Iranian immigration to the area after the 1979 Iranian Revolution, and the beginnings of the Tehrangeles matter corridor along Westwood Boulevard south of Wilshire Boulevard.
-Westwood Village’s popularity as a shopping, dining, and nighttime entertainment district continued to rise, with poster rents peaking in 1988.
+The 1980s proverb Iranian immigration to the Place after the 1979 Iranian Revolution, and the beginnings of the Tehrangeles business corridor along Westwood Boulevard south of Wilshire Boulevard.
+Westwood Village’s popularity as a shopping, dining, and nighttime entertainment district continued to rise, with advertisement rents peaking in 1988.

 Decline of Westwood Village

-The Village suffered a major setback in the late 1980s, when gangs began to frequent the neighborhood and excitement visitors; the problems culminated in January 1988 behind a gang shootout resulted in the death of a 27-year-old bystander.
-The neighborhood’s renowned bookstores and some movie cinemas began closing subsequently the advent of large chain stores, Amazon.com and multiplex theaters.
+The Village suffered a major setback in the late 1980s, when gangs began to frequent the neighborhood and commotion visitors; the problems culminated in January 1988 similar to a gang shootout resulted in the death of a 27-year-old bystander.
+The neighborhood’s renowned bookstores and some movie cinemas began closing afterward the advent of large chain stores, Amazon.com and multiplex theaters.

-On January 30, 1988, gang manipulate brought nationwide attention to Westwood Village later than Karen Toshima, a 27-year-old graphics artist, was killed as she crossed a Village street in a shootout in the middle of gang members.
-Her killer, Durrell DeWitt Collins, 23, was sentenced to two concurrent terms of 27 years to simulation in prison.
-In 2016, he was once more denied parole until at least 2021.
-The episode led to the widespread publicize that even booming Westwood was not immune to the crime greeting then ravaging Los Angeles.
+On January 30, 1988, gang treat badly brought nationwide attention to Westwood Village later than Karen Toshima, a 27-year-old graphics artist, was killed as she crossed a Village street in a shootout together with gang members.
+Her killer, Durrell DeWitt Collins, 23, was sentenced to two concurrent terms of 27 years to energy in prison.
+In 2016, he was over denied parole until at least 2021.
+The episode led to the widespread freshen that even affluent Westwood was not immune to the crime reaction then ravaging Los Angeles.

 Current status of the Village

-A 2014 report for the Westwood Village Improvement Association reported that Westwood Village, although yet a blooming place, used to be the Westside’s dominant retail and entertainment destinations for decades, but no longer is.
-The Village suffers from deteriorating public spaces, a tall number vacancies and—unlike in imitation of it was originally master-planned—a mix of tenants that no longer is planned or coordinated.
-Multiple revitalization efforts on zenith of decades were truly unsuccessful, marred by decades of challenges and failure, and the Village’s image and reputation suffered.
-Even a quarter century later, Los Angeles Magazine referred to the 1988 gang‐related murder of an virtuous bystander as a cause of Westwood Village’s “diminished activity”.
-Limited and costly parking, as ever, remained a problem.
-Macy’s (originally Bullock’s) closed in 1999, leaving the district without a department heap anchor.
-In that quarter-century, multiple understandable districts supplementary customers away from the Village, such as Westfield Century City, The Grove, the now-closed Westside Pavilion, and Downtown Santa Monica in the express of its pedestrian mall, shopping mall and pier.
+A 2014 explanation for the Westwood Village Improvement Association reported that Westwood Village, although yet a thriving place, used to be the Westside’s dominant retail and entertainment destinations for decades, but no longer is.
+The Village suffers from deteriorating public spaces, a tall number vacancies and—unlike in imitation of it was originally master-planned—a combination of tenants that no longer is planned or coordinated.
+Multiple revitalization efforts on pinnacle of decades were in reality unsuccessful, marred by decades of challenges and failure, and the Village’s image and reputation suffered.
+Even a quarter century later, Los Angeles Magazine referred to the 1988 gang‐related murder of an saintly bystander as a cause of Westwood Village’s “diminished activity”.
+Limited and expensive parking, as ever, remained a problem.
+Macy’s (originally Bullock’s) closed in 1999, leaving the district without a department addition anchor.
+In that quarter-century, multiple to hand districts further customers away from the Village, such as Westfield Century City, The Grove, the now-closed Westside Pavilion, and Downtown Santa Monica subsequent to its pedestrian mall, shopping mall and pier.

-Westwood Village was master-planned in the late 1920s and Janss intentionally selected not and no-one else the architects, but also the style of the buildings and their juxtaposition.
-Towers were built as landmarks and businesses upon corner lots were carefully selected for their attractiveness and as landmarks.
+Westwood Village was master-planned in the late 1920s and Janss with intent selected not abandoned the architects, but in addition to the style of the buildings and their juxtaposition.
+Towers were built as landmarks and businesses on corner lots were with intent selected for their attractiveness and as landmarks.